engineyard/ey-docs/pages/ey_cli_user_guide.md

 If set, all commands (e.g. `ey deploy`, `ey rollback`) that require an SSH connection will short-circuit.
 Mainly used in the engineyard gem's integration tests.

-## Deploy Hooks

-Deploy hooks are Ruby scripts that you write and that get run at designated points in the deployment process.

-They live in the `deploy/` directory of your repository.
-The order in which they run is specified in the documentation for the `ey deploy` command.

-Deploy hooks allow you to customize the deployment of your application to meet its particular needs.
-For example, if your application uses Resque, then deploy hooks provide a way for you to restart your Resque workers when you deploy a new version of your application; Hoptoad users can use them to notify Hoptoad of a deploy.

-For more information, see [[Deploy Hooks API|deploy_hooks_api]].

 ## Advanced Customization